 From left: Barbara Gaither Jenkins, Joan Gaither, Jonathan Mann, and guest.

-“Being an artist is about being unequivocally you.” says Dr. Joan Gaither while sitting in the backyard of her family home.
+“Being an artist is about being unequivocally you," says Dr. Joan Gaither while sitting in the backyard of her family home.
 She’s been flitting around attending to party preparations – band, caterer, silent auction.
 It’s a beautiful day in August, and any moment, more than one hundred guests will begin to arrive to celebrate Joan’s 75th birthday.
-Graciously, she’s agreed to sit for a moment and share with me about her life, how she balances her artmaking, teaching, and advocacy work, and about the experiences and people woven into her career.
+Graciously, she’s agreed to sit for a moment and share about her life, how she balances her artmaking, teaching, and advocacy work, and about the experiences and people woven into her career.

 A native Baltimorean, former MICA professor, and chair of undergraduate art education, Dr. Gaither’s creative journey began when she was just a girl.
 Fiber art is part of her heritage; growing up, she helped her mother and grandmother piece together rag rugs and other functional woven items.
 She credits her junior high school teacher and mentor George Barrick as first inspiring her to use the artistic process to document and reflect on her experiences.
 “Uncover your story.
 Those who can, must,” Joan says, quoting Barrick.
 “As an artist, if you are in a position to give more, you have a responsibility to do so for the betterment of the community.”
 She received a B.S. degree from Morgan State University in 1965, and achieved her Ph.D. from the University of Wisconsin-Milwaukee in 1998.
 She joined MICA’s faculty in 1996.

 Early on in her career, photographic and watercolor artwork focused on character studies and her immediate surroundings.
 Over time, she began to incorporate textiles into her practice.
 “As an artist, I've discovered that my voice is informed by an interest in mixed media, fibers, and photographic images that allow close scrutiny of surfaces and metaphors for personal meaning,” says Gaither.
 Joan didn’t hand-stitch her first large-scale narrative quilt until 2000 when she created My Story: A Family Quilt.
-The 10’ X 12’masterpiece features text and imagery that narrates and celebrates her culture, lineage, and family identity.
+The 10’ x 12’ masterpiece features text and imagery that narrates and celebrates her culture, lineage, and family identity.

 Pictured: My Spiritual Family Quilt

 Since then, Dr. Gaither has completed more than 246 quilts, including the Sesquicentennial 1864 Slave Emancipation Quilt, which commemorates the 150th anniversary of the end of slavery in Maryland; and American Women Making a Difference, featuring 266 women of color who have contributed to our collective history, culture, and economy.
 Her body of work is rich with visual metaphors and familiar iconography focused on faith, heritage, social, and political commentary.
 Like time capsules, each one serves as a means to capture and preserve its story for us now and for future generations.
 Some quilts inspire joy and nostalgia while others conjure anger or spark action.
 Available for viewing at her birthday party is a work in progress, The Christmas Song/Fall of Empires/Revelation, which, as its name suggests, juxtaposes the twelve days of Christmas with the fall of the Roman Empire.
-I can’t help but to spend some extended time admiring her work before rejoining the party.
-Happily, you too will soon be able to view this work and dozens of Joan’s quilts in a new exhibition at the Ward Museum in Salisbury, MD, opening May 22, 2020 and on view through September 17, 2020.

 Pictured: The Christmas Song/Fall of Empires/Revelation (in progress)